autowarefoundation/autoware.universe/planning/behavior_path_planner/docs/behavior_path_planner_goal_planner_design.md

 ## start condition

-Each is activated when all conditions are met.
+Either one is activated when all conditions are met.

 ### fixed_goal_planner